Memorial - Burial Options

 - The ledger is removed and replaced for additional interments.

-- Rock Dig – a section of the cemetery where there is rock and if a monument is to be placed before an interment then the grave needs to be dug and the soil/rock replaced.
-There is an additional cost.
+- Rock Dig – a section of the cemetery where there is rock.
+If a monument is to be placed pre-need (before an interment takes place) then the grave needs to be pre-dug and the soil/rock replaced, (additional cost apply).
 This is done to prevent any damage to the monument at the time of the interment.